1. Home

 Windows – Intune Overview

-Enterprise Technology Services (ETS) will be migrating UVM-owned Windows devices to Intune, Microsoft’s endpoint management platform, in mid-2024.
-Intune is the replacement for System Center Configuration Manager (SCCM) and is a cloud-based solution which will enable better management of the modern, hybrid workforce.
-With Intune comes some user-facing changes, outlined below.
+UVM-owned Windows devices are managed by Intune, Microsoft’s endpoint management platform.
+Intune is the replacement for System Center Configuration Manager (SCCM) and is a cloud-based solution which enables better management of the modern, hybrid workforce.
+With Intune came some user-facing changes, outlined below.

 Windows Updates